brandonmosher/pyctemp/README.md

 matches the map.K.V.t template.
 The parameter values are inferred as K="int", V="int".
 All targets in the map.K.V.t directory are generated with those substitutions and placed in the specified target directory.

 Warning: This is prone to aliasing. e.g. map.int.int.h would match both a map.K.V.t templates, and a map.A.B.t template.
-In this case, it would be neccessary to differentiate these templates changing the template name.
+In this case, it would be necessary to differentiate these templates changing the template name.

 ### Template aliases